viniciussbs/notes/erlang/readme.markdown

 Erlang
 ======

-*This notes were taken from the book [Programming Erlang, Software for a concurrent world](http://www.pragprog.com/titles/jaerlang/programming-erlang), by Joe Armstrong, I'm currently reading.*
+*These notes were taken from the book [Programming Erlang, Software for a concurrent world](http://www.pragprog.com/titles/jaerlang/programming-erlang), by Joe Armstrong, I'm currently reading.*

 Erlang is a functional language where the concurrency is tied to the language itself, and not to the operating system.